Things to Consider as You Explore Programs

 - Identify what is important to you and what you hope to get out of the experience: Do you want to explore family roots?
-Hoping to build your resume?
+Build your resume?
 Conduct field research?
 Learn another language?
 Experience a different political system?
 Learn more about global social justice or sustainability challenges and solutions?
-Explore more questions that will help you think through some of your goals for study abroad.
+Explore more questions that will help you think through some of your goals for Off-Campus Study.

-- Program type: Programs pre-approved by F&M may allow you to directly-enroll at a local university or take classes at a study center designed for students from US institutions.
+- Program model: Programs pre-approved by F&M may allow you to directly-enroll at a local university or take classes at a study center designed for students from other U.S. institutions.
 Other programs may have a significant fieldwork or internship experience.
 Other programs may be language-intensive and focus exclusively on language study.
-Each of these program types has benefits and challenges, so it is important to reflect on your goals and the learning environment in which you can be most successful and talk about this with your off-campus study adviser.
+Each of these program types has benefits and challenges, so it is important to reflect on your goals and the learning environment in which you can be most successful and talk about this with your Off-Campus Study Advisor.

 - Opportunities for community engagement: In addition to your coursework, you may want to consider what kinds of opportunities for engaging with the local community are offered.
 Programs may have opportunities to volunteer, internship courses, or other study tours that may help you get to know local students and the community.
 Additionally, think about how the academic and housing components of the program can support you in getting to know the local community (for example, are you taking classes with local students or other American students, are you living in a local setting, etc....).

-If you are interested in participating on a program that has not been pre-approved by F&M, you may request consideration for individual approval of an off-campus study program.
+If you are interested in participating in a program that has not been pre-approved by F&M, you may request consideration for individual approval of an off-campus study program.
 Students must submit a formal request through the online Individual Approval Request form by the following deadlines:

-- April 15 (for off-campus study during the upcoming spring semester)
+- April 15 (for off-campus study during the next spring term)

-- November 15 (for off-campus study during the upcoming summer or fall semester/academic year)
+- November 15 (for off-campus study during the next summer or fall/academic year term)